 Heartworm is a parasitic worm that can infect your pet through a mosquito bite.
 An infected mosquito injects a larval stage of the worm under your pet’s skin.
-These larvae mature in the pet’s organs for approximately six months, traveling through the organs to the heart and blood vessels of the lungs.
-These adult worms then breed to produce microfilaria (baby heartworm) in the bloodstream which is drawn up by a mosquito when it feeds on the pet, continuing the cycle once again.
+These larvae mature in the pet’s organs for approximately six months, traveling through the body to the heart and blood vessels of the lungs.
+These adult worms breed to produce microfilaria (baby heartworm) in the bloodstream which are then drawn up by a mosquito when it feeds on the pet, continuing the cycle once again.

-Mosquitos are hard to keep out of both the yard and house, so even your indoor-only pals are at risk.
+Mosquitoes are hard to keep out of both the yard and house, so even your indoor-only pets are at risk.

 What are the signs of heartworm?

 Initially, it’s tough to tell that anything is wrong with your pet at all.
 Heartworm is a slow onset disease, so months or even years may pass before the signs become obvious.
 When symptoms do appear, your canine companion could have a large heartworm burden.
-Worms interfere with the movement of the heart valves, creating turbulence in the blood, and causing the blood vessels that lead to the lungs to become “blocked” with worms.
+Worms interfere with the movement of the heart valves, creating turbulence in the blood flow, and causing the blood vessels that lead to the lungs to become “blocked” with worms.
 This puts the heart under immense strain, where it can become enlarged and exhausted.

 Early signs could be shortness of breath, loss of stamina, or a nagging, dry cough.
 As the disease progresses, breathing becomes more difficult, and in severe cases the abdomen may swell with fluid.
 Your dog could become lethargic and lose weight and their appetite.
 These symptoms are often subtle and hard to detect, so prevention is the best option.
 Treatment for heartworm disease is not without potential risk, may be difficult, and if left untreated, it is nearly always fatal.

 Usually, there are few clinical signs of heartworm in cats.
-Your cat could develop slight lethargy or a cough, but sudden death are more common if your cat’s heartworm has gone undetected and untreated.
-It only takes one to two heartworms infecting your fury feline for the disease to potentially become fatal.
+Your cat could develop slight lethargy or a cough, but sudden death is more common if your cat’s heartworm has gone undetected and untreated.
+It only takes one to two adult heartworms infecting your furry feline for the disease to potentially become fatal.

 How do I diagnose heartworm in my pet?